Syrian Desert: Location and name

 The desert is bounded by the Orontes Valley and the volcanic field of Harrat al-Shamah to the west, and by the Euphrates to the east.
 In the north, the desert gives way to the more fertile areas and to the south it runs into the deserts of the Arabian Peninsula.

-Some sources equate the Syrian Desert with the "Hamad Desert" while others limit the name Hamad to the southern central plateau.
-A few consider the Hamad to be the whole region and the Syrian Desert just the northern part.

 Several parts of the Syrian Desert have been referred to separately such as the Palmyrene desert around Palmyra, and the Homs desert.
 The eastern section of the Syrian Desert, that within borders of Iraq, can be referred to (within Iraqi context) as the Western Desert.